suchialex/CINS3002-HW05/instructions.md

     ✅ Call the lookup_employee()
   </summary>

-  - After the file_to_list() function call, ask the user to provide the employee ID that needs to be looked up using input statement
+  - Inside employee_operations(), after the commented add_employee() function call, ask the user to provide the employee ID that needs to be looked up using input statement
   - Call the lookup_employee() passing TWO arguments, the multi-dimensional list obtained earlier and the employee id from the above step
   - Store the returned values in two variables
   - Check if the first variable is False, if yes, print employee not found